-ISB is excited to open in February two brand-new facilities – an Elementary School Arts Center and Theater, and a Middle School/High School Performing Arts Center.
-We look forward to opening our new Early Years Learning Center, and Middle School/High School Design Center later this year.
+ISB is excited to open all four of our brand-new facilities – an Elementary School Arts Center and Theater, a Middle School/High School Performing Arts Center, a Middle School/High School Design Center, and our new Early Years Learning Community.
 All four of these new facilities have been designed to ensure we continue to live our Mission and Vision, while ensuring the highest safety standards for our whole community.

 ES Arts Center and Theater

 A flexible, creative performance/practice space unlike any other on campus, expressly designed to meet the needs of ES performers and audience members.
 Includes a purpose-built theater, performing arts classrooms, elementary art classrooms, and demonstration areas.

 Supports the development of ISB's ES fine arts foundational programs, which in turn fuels the growth of world-class secondary fine arts programs.